PSG Esports: Academy

-Active teams
+Current divisions

 EA Sports FC

-Founded in October 2016, PSG Esports created their EA Sports FC (formerly FIFA) team that same month.
-In doing so, parent club PSG became the first major European club to launch its own professional esports department.
-Since their inception, the team has won six titles and has featured players such as Daxe, Rocky, Agge, Rafifa13, Aameghessib, WNU Fiddle and Maniika.
-Daxe won their first trophies at the Esports World Convention championships in 2016 and 2017.
-Agge took home the Legia Esports Cup and the DreamHack Winter title in 2016, while WNU Fiddle claimed the Gfinity FIFA 18 US Spring Cup in 2018.
-In September 2025, the club partnered with Team Vitality for the next two seasons, starting with EA Sports FC 26.
-PSG.Vitality currently consists of French players Ilian Bouchi and Brice Masson, and manager Maniika, who previously competed in FIFA for PSG between 2017 and 2022.
+Founded in October 2016, PSG Esports established its EA Sports FC (formerly FIFA) division the same month.
+Since its inception, the team has won six titles and has featured players including DaXe, Agge, Rafifa13, Fiddle, and Maniika.
+DaXe won the team's first trophies by claiming the Esports World Convention championships in 2016 and 2017.
+Agge won the Legia Esports Cup and a DreamHack title in 2016, while Fiddle won the Gfinity FIFA 18 US Spring Cup in 2018.